Sharaal/sql-pg/README.md

 More complex data manipulation can be done with the SQL Tag.

-For all details of `insert`, `update` and `delete` have a look into the Wiki, starting with [Wiki -> Insert](https://github.com/Sharaal/sql-pg/wiki/Insert).

 ### Selection Methods

 Often needed convenient methods to check and extract query results are available with the Selection Methods.
-They are highly inspired by [pg-promise](http://vitaly-t.github.io/pg-promise/index.html).

 E.g. select the inserted user: